-Because of the importance of the selection for research and development product candidates with a reasonable opportunity for clinical success, the efficient execution of research and development, the obtaining of working capital and, in some cases, the securing of arrangements with pharmaceutical collaborators with particular expertise and significant resources in building stockholder value for a development-stage biopharmaceutical company, the Compensation Committee believed that management's efforts to achieve the specified performance objectives would further the interests of us and our stockholders.
+Because of the importance of selecting the most promising product candidates for research and development investment, executing multiple research and development programs efficiently, obtaining and managing working capital and, in some cases, securing arrangements with pharmaceutical collaborators with particular expertise and significant resources in building stockholder value for a clinical-stage biopharmaceutical company, the Compensation Committee believed that management's efforts to achieve the specified performance objectives would further the interests of us and our stockholders.
 Moreover, the Compensation Committee believes that, when established, the performance objectives did not create risk for us.
-It is possible that circumstances may evolve in any particular year such that achievement of one or more of the performance objectives for that year would no longer be in our interest, and our Compensation Committee expects that, in that event, the circumstances would be discussed at meetings of the Board held throughout the year and that the Compensation Committee would consider taking discretionary action.
-For example, following the successful outcome during 2009 of our Phase 2 clinical trial of TC-5214 as an adjunct therapy for major depressive disorder, our management determined, with the support of the Board, not to continue a then-ongoing Phase 2 exploratory study of TC-5214 as an augmentation treatment for resistant hypertension in order to eliminate the possibility that any outcome associated with the resistant hypertension study would impede our efforts to secure a collaboration for TC-5214 and to maximize its potential benefits as a treatment for major depressive disorder.
-With the discontinuation of the resistant hypertension trial, the Compensation Committee determined to re-allocate the weight associated with that objective to the major depressive disorder objective when determining the achievement level under our incentive award program for fiscal 2009.
-The Compensation Committee believes that the discretion that it retains to modify any performance objective during the year or to credit any performance objective that may not have been met for a particular reason (such as, for example, a strategic change that occurs during the year as in the case described above) eliminates any risk that may be associated with a change in circumstances.
+It is possible that circumstances may evolve in any particular year such that achievement of one or more of the pre-defined performance objectives for that year would no longer be in our interest.
+In that event, the Compensation Committee expects that the circumstances would be discussed at meetings of the Board held throughout the year and that the Compensation Committee would consider taking discretionary action - either during the year or when determining the achievement level under the incentive award program at the end of the year - with regard to the affected performance objective that may not have been met for a particular reason (such as, for example, a strategic change that occurs during the year) eliminates any risk that may be associated with a change in circumstances.